mdasad7372/mdasad7372/README.md

 now I m learning deep Learning and there algorithm.

 currently I m doing training in AI/ML engineer at Arcap Reit company.

+I have compeleted my data science internship from the developer arena.